networknt/light-doc/content/documentation.md

 ---
-title: Hugo Documentation
+title: Light Documentation
-linktitle: Hugo
+linktitle: Light
-description: Hugo is the world's fastest static website engine.
-It's written in Go (aka Golang) and developed by bep, spf13 and friends.
+description: Light is one of the world's fastest microservices platform.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01